-The average cost of installing energy-efficient windows throughout a 2,450-square foot house is $19,000, according to the National Association of Realtors’ “Remodeling Impact Report.”
-However, over the 30-plus years, these windows should last and the annual cost would be $633.
+The average cost of installing energy-efficient windows throughout a 2,450-square foot house is approximately $19,000, according to the National Association of Realtors’ “Remodeling Impact Report.”
+However, over the 30-plus years, these windows should last and the annual cost would be about $633.

 Hardwood or Engineered Wood Flooring

 You’d be much better off installing wood flooring rather than carpet when remodeling a home because carpet doesn’t stand the test of time, Pickens said.
 One glass of spilled grape juice could ruin your carpet 10 minutes after installing it.
 “Your hardwood floors could last 100 years,” Pickens said.
 “You don’t get better value than that.”